Add an Enquiry Form on The Page My Account in WooCommerce with Contact Form 7

 Once the installation is complete, click on the blue button Activate.
 Now Contact Form 7 is ready to be used.

 Go to Contact > Add New to create a new form, and edit it as needed.
-The default settings for the new form usually are enough for a basic enquiry form.
+The new form’s default settings are usually enough for a basic inquiry form.
 When you are happy with the form, click on Save on the right.

 A screenshot of the creation of a new enquiry form with Contact Form 7.